-The following terms and definitions are operative in all sections of "Rights and Responsibilities."
-Some sections contain additional terms that are specific to their topic.
+The following terms and definitions are operative in all Sections of "Rights and Responsibilities."
+Some Sections contain additional terms that are specific to their topic.

-Administrative Agreement: An Administrative Agreement is a "contract" resulting from a process between a student who has accepted responsibility and a Hearing Officer that establishes sanctions that are mutually agreed to.
+Administrative Agreement: A "contract" resulting from a process between a student who has accepted responsibility and a Hearing Officer that establishes sanctions that are mutually agreed to.
 The sanctions will be decided with the purpose of educating the individual as to why the documented behavior was inappropriate.
-It should also mitigate any negative impact of the behavior, as well as protect the community.
+It should also mitigate any negative impact of the behavior, as well as protect the community